ChrisRamer/Test-Driven-Developement-with-C/README.md

 ## Setup/Installation Requirements

 Clone this repo.
-Run terminal command `dotnet run` from the `VendorsAndOrders` directory.
+Run terminal command `dotnet run` from the `PierresBakery` directory.
 Then open `localhost:5000` in your browser.

 ## Specs